nishtha-09-gupta/chat-app/README.md

-Yapster - A Real Time Chat Application
+Yapster: A Real Time Chat Application

 Yapster is a real time chat application built with the MERN stack.
 It allows users to sign up, log in, update their profile, and chat with other users instantly.